“Developing Headspace” Programme

 A year-long professional wellbeing and support programme for Headteachers

-Commences in September 2019 – London and Suffolk
+Next cohort commences in April 2020 – London and Suffolk

-We are now accepting applications for 2019/2020 cohort which commences in September 2019
+We are now accepting applications for the next 2019/2020 cohort which commences in April 2020

 The “Developing Headspace” programme is designed to support and enhance Headteachers’ capacity for authentic, inspiring and sustainable leadership.